-Every month, I will bring you a story told by a lovely mum who has been kind enough to share their experience with us.
+Every month, I will bring you a story told by a lovely mum who has been kind enough to share their experience.
 I asked each mum the same questions.
 All of the answers will be in their own words.

 This month, I have been speaking with the lovely Suzanne who has kindly shared her story with us.
-This month, Suzanne talks to us about PCOS (Polycystic ovary syndrome) and losing her mum before the birth of her daughter.
+This month, Suzanne talks to us about PCOS (Polycystic ovary syndrome).
+She also discusses losing her mum before the birth of her daughter.

-According to the NHS website, PCOS is a common condition and although they do not have exact figures, it is thought to affect 1 in every 5 women.
-However, more than half the woman may not have any symptoms.
+According to the NHS website, PCOS is a common condition.
+Although they do not have exact figures, it is thought to affect 1 in every five women.
+However, more than half the women may not have any symptoms.

-From speaking with Suzanne and doing a bit of research, I have found out that there is a difference between PCOS and polycyclic ovaries, which I wasn’t aware of.
+From speaking with Suzanne and doing some research, I have found out that there is a difference between PCOS and polycyclic ovaries.
 Suzanne informed me that it is possible to have PCOS and not have an issue with your ovaries.

 Polycystic ovaries – where your ovaries become enlarged and contain many fluid-filled sacs (follicles) that surround the eggs – NHS Website

 Experts believe that PCOS is related to abnormal hormone levels, so women with it can have an imbalance in their hormones.
 There is also a link with insulin resistance.

 Other symptoms of PCOS can include some of the below, from mild to severe: